 As professionals, we entered into Werkhouse thinking we would be enlightening the young participants with our knowledge, but we quickly realised this is a shared learning experience.
 In the end, we’re not sure whose eyes get opened more.

 "It was brilliant to be surrounded by such talent and creative minds."

 Our learning: design professionals

-So, we entered into Werkhouse thinking we would be enlightening the participants with our knowledge, but it quickly developed into a shared learning experience.
+So, we entered into Werkhouse thinking we would be enlightening the young participants with our knowledge, but it quickly developed into a shared learning experience.
 In the end, we’re not sure whose eyes were opened more.
-Everyone agreed that the professional development opportunity of working together, and facilitating groups of young designers, provided a learning space like no other.
+Everyone agrees that the professional development opportunity of working together with peers, and facilitating groups of young designers, provides a learning space like no other.

-The directors guided the techniques, the designers steered the teams, and the teams shared their ideas.
-Everyone witnessed how other creatives worked across different roles, and how different agencies approached the same brief.
+The Creative Directors guide the techniques, the Senior Designers steer the teams, and the teams share their ideas.
+Everyone witnesses how other creatives work across different roles, and how different agencies approach the same brief.

-Managing groups that had only just met was a test of people skills.
+Managing teams that have only just met is a tough test of people skills.
 Co-developing the creative direction in multiple teams was also a challenge.
-But it was a reminder of just what can be achieved when everyone focuses on one brief over two whole days.
+But it is a reminder of just what can be achieved when everyone focuses on one brief over two whole days.

-The energy created from working with talented colleagues and motivated participants was remarkable.
-The students and graduates had real zest.
-Hearing their thoughts, and perspectives, created new understanding about the state of design practice.
+The energy created from working with talented colleagues and motivated participants is remarkable.
+The young participants have real zest.
+Hearing their thoughts, and perspectives, creates new understanding about the state of design practice.

 "A fantastic opportunity to work alongside my peers, learn different approaches to the design process and to meet new people."

 Bob Mytton Mytton Williams